-- 4. The supervisor and employee will complete the Concentra Medical Center Authorization for medical treatment and Billing (Appendix B). - 5.
-The supervisor of the staff can recommend the supervisor, or designee, drive the exposed employee to the medical provider for evaluation and any necessary follow-up visits.
-If the exposed employee wishes to drive themselves after the supervisor recommends transporting the staff to the medical provider, the supervisor will communicate this with the Human Resources department - 6.
-If the employee's clothing has been contaminated by blood or other potentially infectious materials and the employee wishes to launder the clothing at home that will be the choice of the employee. - 7.
-The supervisor will call Human Resources at (586) 469-5650 to inform the Department (or leave a message) that an employee will be going to the medical provider for an evaluation of a bloodborne pathogens exposure. - 8.
+- 3. If the source individual can be identified, with supervisor will ask the source individual if they are willing to be tested for HIV, HBV, and HCV.
+The supervisor will have the individual sign the Macomb County Bloodborne Pathogens Source Individual Medical Release/Refusal form (Appendix D).
+A copy will be given to the source individual.
+If the source individual is known to be positive for HIV, HBV, and/or HCV new testing is not necessary. - 4.
+If appropriate consent for testing is obtained, the supervisor will sign the HIV Consent form (Appendix E).
+The original is removed from the booklet and retained by the supervisor.
+This original consent is later given to the medical provider by the supervisor (or the employee if they choose to drive themselves for the initial evaluation.)
+The booklet and the client copy of consent are given to the source individual. - 5.
+The supervisor and employee will complete the Concentra Medical Center authorization for medical Treatment and Billing form (Appendix F). - 6.
+The supervisor will drive the exposed employee to the medical provider for evaluation and any necessary follow-up visits.
+If the exposed employee wishes to drive themselves to the medical provider, the exposed employee must sign the Macomb County bloodborne Pathogens Transportation Waiver form (Appendix G). - 7.
+If the employee's street clothing has been contaminated by blood or other potentially infectious materials and the employee wishes to launder the clothing at home, a Macomb County Bloodborne Pathogens Laundry Waiver Form (Appendix H) must be signed by the employee. - 8.
+The supervisor will call Human Resources at 469-7485 to inform the Department (or leave a message) that an employee will be going to the medical provider for evaluation of a bloodborne pathogens exposure. - 9.
 The supervisor will fax the following forms to Human Resources before taking the exposed employee to the medical provider: - a.
 MIOSHA Form 301, Injury and Illness Incident Report (Appendix A). - b.
-Macomb County Employee Injury and Illness Incident Report and any Witness Forms. - c.
-Macomb County Bloodborne Pathogen/Bodily Fluid Exposure Incident Report Form (Appendix B). - d.
-Macomb County Bloodborne Pathogens Source Individual Medical Release/Refusal Form (Appendix B). - 9.
-The Supervisor will send the following original forms to Administration, attention to the Chief Operating Officer. - a.
-MIOSHA Form 301, Injury and Illness Incident Report (Appendix A). - b.
-Macomb County Bloodborne Pathogen/Bodily Fluid Exposure Incident Report Form (Appendix B). - c.
-Macomb County Bloodborne Pathogens Source Individual Medical Release/Refusal Form (Appendix B). - 10.
-The following original forms must accompany the employee to the medical provider: - a.
-Authorization for Treatment and Billing
+Macomb County Bloodborne Pathogens Needlestick and Sharp Object Injury Report form (Appendix C) - c.
+Macomb County Bloodborne pathogens Source Individual Medical Release/Refusal form (Appendix D) - 10.
+The supervisor will send the following original forms to Administration, attention MCCMH Deputy Director. - a.
+MIOSHA Form 301, Injury and Illness Incident Report form white and yellow sheets (Appendix A).